Schooluser982/Mini-Web-IDE/README.md

 Lightweight, portable, and easy to host anywhere.

 Demonstrates your understanding of the fundamentals and your ability to build tools from scratch.
+# How to use:
+Simply download the zip file, open it, and double-click the HTML file, and it will open and run directly in your browser